 The kitchen and dining space follows an open-concept design that merges warmth and practicality seamlessly.
 The kitchen offers modern appliances and is, therefore, practical.
 On the other hand, rustic wooden cabinetry and a simple dining table provide character.

 Bosch’s no-frills personality is most prominent here.
 The unassuming design and remarkable functionality is ideal for his comfort and needs.
-The modesty of the dining area transforms it into a delightful spot to enjoy a peaceful meal while admiring the view.
+The modesty of the dining area transforms house it into a delightful spot to enjoy a peaceful meal while admiring the view.

 Bedroom